 If there is a, or if you must report to start a sentence, you should follow the rules and turn yourself in willingly.
 In the case of an outstanding warrant, go to the jail intake area, and tell someone that you think there is an outstanding warrant for your arrest.
 The officer will verify that you have an outstanding arrest warrant, and if they verify that there is a warrant for your arrest, you will be taken into jail custody.
 When reporting to serve a sentence, go to the jail on the date and time that the sentence order states.
 Make sure that you don’t show up late.
 Just bring required items when you turn yourself in, like a driver’s license or even ID, any prescription medication you might take, along with your doctor’s prescription, and the copy of the sentencing order.

 In order to have visitors, inmates need to give each visitor’s name to the jail.
 Your visitor’s information will be entered in the visitors log as an authorized visitor.
-All visitors has to provide identification.
-Any visitors showing up late or that does not have a visting order will not be allowed to visit the inmate.
+All visitors have to provide identification.
+Any visitors showing up late or that does not have a visitation order will not be allowed to visit the inmate.

 Visitation procedures frequently change, so we suggest that you review the official site before you try to go to visitation.